 - Moneylenders Act (Cap.
 188) [Sections 14 & 28]

 - Women's Charter (Cap.
 353) [Sections 65(8) and 140(1)(i) only]

 In order to qualify for legal assistance, you will need to pass both the

 You will be asked about your income, savings, property, and other assets.
 To qualify under the Means Test, your disposable income and assets should not be more than $10,000 each, over the last twelve months.

-"Disposable Income" means your income together with the income (if any) of your spouse, during the period of 12 months immediately before the date of the application, after deducting:
+"Disposable Income" means your income (which includes salary, rental income, and other allowances and payouts) together with the income (if any) of your spouse, during the period of 12 months immediately before the date of the application, after deducting:

 - $6,000 for the applicant;

 - $6,000 for the working spouse;